creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 - `F4` - Sound editor
 - `F5` - Music editor

-Most importantly, `F1` returns you back to the code editor if you accidentally switch.
+Most importantly for now, `F1` returns you back to the code editor if you accidentally switch.

 ## Errors and the minimum viable program

 ### Clear the default code

 You should remove the default example code.
-You can do this by selecting all (CTRL-A or your OS' equivalent) and pressing the `backspace` key
+You can do this by selecting all (`CTRL-A` or your OS' equivalent) and pressing the `backspace` key

 ### Errors